Drone Flight Demystified: How Does a Drone Work for Beginners?

 Let’s use US again as an example…

-In the US, it is legal to fly a drone.
-But, you need to comply with the drone regulations.
+In the US, it's legal to fly a drone.
+But, you need to comply with the regulations.

 Also, there are specific activities that you cannot use your drone for…